SQLite and SQLite alternatives – a comprehensive overview

 UnQLite Portable lightweight embedded db; self-contained C library without dependency.
 2-Clause BSD Android / iOS Key-value pairs / JSON store / NoSQL db No No No 128-bit or 256-bit AES standard encryption not yet; might be coming though; there was a 0.0.1 released some time ago No ~ 1.5 MB Symisc systems

-extremeDB Embedded relational database Proprietary iOS In-memory relational DB, hybrid persistence No No No AES encryption No Yes, vector support available, nothing more yet < 1 MB McObject LLC
+extremeDB Embedded relational database Proprietary iOS In-memory relational DB, hybrid persistence No No No AES encryption No No < 1 MB McObject LLC

 redis DB High-performance in-memory Key Value store with optional durability Three clause BSD license, RSAL and Proprietary No K/V in-memory store, typically used as cache No No No TLS/SSL-based encryption can be enabled for data in motion.
-Unofficial redis Dart client available Yes An empty instance uses ~ 3MB of memory redislabs (the original author of redis left in 2020)
+Unofficial redis Dart client available No on-device vector database, but cloud vector support An empty instance uses ~ 3MB of memory redislabs (the original author of redis left in 2020)

 Is there anything we’ve missed?
 What do you agree and disagree with?
 Please share your thoughts with us via Twitter or email us on contact[at]objectbox.io.